julieelarson/SeedBankBias/README.md

 Geographic location of data collection:  Boulder, CO, USA [See associated manuscript for more information on site locations]

+R Software: All analyses were conducted in R (R version 3.5.1).

 Funding sources or sponsorship that supported the collection of the data:
 This work was supported by the City of Boulder Open Space & Mountain Parks Funded Research Program, Univ. of Colorado Undergraduate Research Opportunities Program, and a graduate research grant from the Dept. of Ecology & Evolutionary Biology (Univ. of Colorado)